Easy DIY No Sew Bunny for Awesome Spring Decor

 We sketched out a few ideas of shapes before we decided on what we wanted the bunny to look like.
 We went with the shape on the right, but we might go back and make another in the other shape to see how it turns out.

 We just sketched an outline of the bunny right onto our napkin and cut it out.
-Your sketch doesn’t have to be perfect, little imperfections are what makes each project unique.
+Your sketch doesn’t have to be perfect, little imperfections are what makes each project unique, just be sure you sketch it on the inside of your napkin so no lines are left showing when you’re finished!

 Once you’ve cut out the shape of your bunny it’s time to start assembling it.
 Since you folded over your fabric, it should be easy to match up the insides.